-- To ensure building materials and facade articulation integrates within the streetscape. - To minimise period reproduction design. - Ensure materials, colours and façade articulation, including the size and spacing of windows, integrates with the streetscape. - Ensure new dwellings and visible additions complement the historic buildings in the precinct. - Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings. - Bland design such as sheer or plain rendered façades. - Large areas of glazing to the street. - Period reproduction design.
+- To ensure building materials and facade articulation integrates within the streetscape. - To minimise period reproduction design. - Use building materials that integrate with the streetscape character. - Ensure use of contemporary design in preference to period reproduction styles. - Break buildings into separate elements and use eaves, overhangs and other design details to articulate the facade. - Bland design such as sheer or plain rendered facades. - Period reproduction design. - Large expanses of glazing to the street.